 Loss or damage of personal property Heading link

 The University and Campus Housing assume no responsibility for theft, damage to personal property, loss of money, valuables, or personal effects of any student or guest.

 You should check with your family concerning the extent of coverage under existing insurance policies.
 If your items are not covered under an existing insurance policy, we strongly encourage taking out a renter’s insurance policy to cover any mishap during your stay in Campus Housing.

-Reporting Safety and Security Issues
+Reporting Safety and Security Issues Heading link

-The University takes all complaints and accusations of sexual misconduct seriously.
+The university takes all complaints and accusations of sexual misconduct seriously.
 We welcome your involvement in our mission to foster a campus environment that strives to prevent sexual misconduct and promotes the reporting of sexual misconduct, compassionate responses to survivors of sexual violence, and equitable treatment of student complainants and respondents.